MrSquid25/SLAE/Assignment 3/README.md

 1) Study about the Egg Hunter of the shellcode:

-All the information used to solve this section was found at [Safely Searching Process Virtual Address Space].
+All the information used to solve this section was found at [Safely Searching Process Virtual Address Space](http://www.hick.org/code/skape/papers/egghunt-shellcode.pdf).

 First of all, what is an Egg Hunter?